f5devcentral/f5-automation-labs/1_Introduction/module1/lab7.rst

    and find the ‘transId’ attribute.
 Save the value of this attribute in the ‘transaction\_id’ environment variable.
-Additionally notice that there are timeouts for both the submission of the transaction and how long it should take to execute:
+Additionally notice that there are timeouts for both the submission of the transaction and how long it should take to execute.
+Be aware that after the 'timeoutSeconds' value, this transId will be silently removed:

    |image37|
    |image38|